1.0 Policy Purpose

 Supervisors are required to report promptly to the contact listed in Section 8.3 all instances or allegations of prohibited conduct that are disclosed to, observed by, or otherwise known to them.

-Duty to Cooperate: All individuals to whom this policy applies have a duty to fully cooperate in a process conducted by the Office of Equity Compliance and Reporting.
-Failure to cooperate for an interview, refusing to provide relevant information and documentation as requested or actively choosing not to participate in any other component of the process as requested is considered a breach of responsibility and may result in formal discipline, up to and including termination of employment, suspension of enrollment, or association with the University.
-A Respondent’s failure to cooperate, participate, or offer a written or verbal statement in a formal proceeding may result in the investigation proceeding and an outcome being reached based solely on the available information found through the fact-finding process.
+Employees (not including Complainant and Respondent) and others authorized by the University to provide aid, benefits, or services as part of the University’s education program or activity, are required to cooperate with and participate in the University’s investigation and complaint resolution process, including by attending all scheduled meetings and proceedings and, upon request, participating as a witness.
+Failure to cooperate for an interview, refusal to provide relevant information and documentation as requested or actively choosing not to participate in any other component of the process as requested is considered a breach of responsibility and may result in formal discipline, up to and including termination of employment, suspension of enrollment, or association with the University.

 6.0 Consequences for Violating this Policy